rochus-keller/LeanCreator/Readme.md

 On Mac the terminal opens when LeanCreator is run, and the menus are only active if the application was in the background one time; to avoid this the application can be included in an application bundle.
 Also note that the application on Mac must be started via the "open" command from the context menu; otherwise the system refuses to start the app.

 NOTE that the Windows versions are compiled with MT using a statically linked C/C++ runtime, so no Microsoft runtime has to be installed.
-The executable runs even on Windows 7 (Windows XP though doesn't recognize the executable format).
+The executable runs even on Windows 7.

 ### How to build LeanCreator